billforsternz/tarrasch-chess-gui/README.md

 New branch strategy: 'releases' is releases only, 'master' is main work branch, between releases, 'development' will be deleted in due course.

-I made releases with git checkout tags/tarrasch-v3.03a -b releases

-Unfortunately github.com thinks this brand new branch is stale - but that will resolve when we put out a new branch.

 Why?
 Because the Linux changes started in 'master' wrongly, and also because Github.com web visitors see 'master' first and foremost - so make that the place where work happens.

 I've put some notes on new issues and problems that are holding up a nice new release in file notes.txt

+By the way I made 'releases' with git checkout tags/tarrasch-v3.03a -b releases

+Unfortunately github.com thinks this brand new branch is stale - but that will resolve when we (finally) put out a new release.

 Background
 ==========